 Task 5: Choreograph a sequence

-- Students perform and discuss their sequence
+- Choreograph and practice their sequence

 Explain that students will be choreographing a creative piece that describes someone.